Adynatos/adynatos.github.io/_posts/2024-03-23-tcache-troll.markdown

 At this point it should be easy to wrap things up - just use tcache dup again to overwrite libc._free_hook.
 Unfortunately at this point we have one call to free and two to malloc - not enough for this attack.

 Instead we could use our write to tcache metadata.
-We can write fake ptr into bin, and allocate from it, getting chunk overlapping address we want to write to.
+We can write fake ptr into bin, and then allocate from that bin, getting chunk at address we want to write into.
 The only problem is that we don't have libc address at that time, but we can setup another overwrite into other tcache bin (let's say 0x20) and then allocate from it after getting libc address.
 Rest is fairly simple - we can use that write address of libc.system into libc.__free_hook.
 Next call free on chunk with "/bin/sh\0" data gets us shell.